hardliner66/rugen/README.md

 Of course it's also possible to be explicit about it, so you can find your own perfect balance between explicitness and magic.

+I would highly recommend using the implicit api, because there is less clutter and less functions to remember.

 ## Explicit Example

-First, lets have a look at the implicit way of describing your data.
+First, lets have a look at the explicit way of describing your data.
+This should give you a bit of how things work and you see how the implicit api works under the hood (at least conceptually).

 ```rs
 use rugen as r;